-A maximum of 15 hours total can come from a community service opportunity outside of Rutgers and New Brunswick/Piscataway.
+There is no maximum of service hours you can acquire within the Rutgers and New Brunswick/surrounding communities, as long as are pre-approved by the HC Serves Coordinator; you may earn all 30 service hours through Rutgers and New Brunswick/surrounding community service opportunities, though it is encouraged you look into additional opportunities.
+A maximum of 15 hours total can come from a community service opportunity outside of Rutgers and New Brunswick/surrounding communities.
 To verify whether an opportunity will count towards your total or if you have a general question about community service, you may contact HCServes@echo.rutgers.edu.

 Logging Service Hours

 In order to get credit for your service, you must log your hours on the HC Serves form.
-On the form, you will need to include the name of a supervisor or adviser who can verify that you completed your service.
+On the form, you will need to include the name of a supervisor or advisor who can verify that you completed your service; they may be contacted to confirm your service with them.
 You can either submit one form with the total hours of service at each site, or you can log your hours individually per session.

 Service Hours Portal

-All students can view progress towards this requirement on the HC Community Service Record portal.
+All students can view progress towards their service requirement on the HC Community Service Record portal.

 The Honors College is committed to creating a culture of community service and we encourage students to continue logging service hours even after they have met the requirement.
 Students who demonstrate exceptional awareness and commitment to service will receive additional recognition in the following areas: